 Incomplete grades may not be changed to "W" grades at a later date.

 Degrees will not be awarded to students who have Incomplete grades.
 The student must opt to change the Incomplete to an "E/F" or complete the coursework and reapply for the degree during the semester in which the course requirements are completed.

 Interim Progress Reports (Mid-Term Grades)

 Faculty are required to submit Interim Progress Reports for all undergraduate students (degree and non-degree).
 Interim grades are not required for mini- and half-semester courses.
 Interim grades do not apply to graduate students.

 satisfactory ("A" through "C"; or "Pass" for Pass/Fail grading)

 marginal ("C-" through "D-")

 There may be a limited number of other courses where early evaluation is inappropriate or impossible; reports are expected for all standard undergraduate courses, and especially for all general education courses.

 Interim grades are due from faculty within the first six weeks of the semester.
 Specific deadlines are available on the Key dates and Deadlines distributed prior to the beginning of each semester.
 They are also available on the Registrar’s web page.
 Interim grades are provided to students via web services prior to the last day to withdraw from an individual course.

 All faculty are required to submit final grades no later than 48 hours after administration of the final exam.
-Grades must be submitted via the web (Faculty Web Services) effective Fall 2010.
+Grades must be submitted via Grade Entry on Faculty Web Services.